rapidsai/raft/docs/source/using_comms.rst

 While users of RAFT’s communications layer largely get MPI integration for free just by installing MPI and using `mpirun` to run their applications, the `raft-dask` Python package provides a mechanism for executing algorithms written using RAFT’s communications layer in a Dask cluster.
 It will help to walk through a small example of how one would build an algorithm with RAFT’s communications layer.

-First, an instance of `raft::comms_t` is passed through the `raft::device_resources` instance and code is written to utilize collective and/or point-to-point communications as needed.
+First, an instance of `raft::comms_t` is passed through the `raft::resources` instance and code is written to utilize collective and/or point-to-point communications as needed.

 .. code-block:: cpp
    :caption: Example function written with the RAFT comms API